AI Text Generators: Resource Page

 Stearns Center recommends skepticism about tools or programs that indicate a reliable way of detecting whether text, artwork, or code is fully or partially generated by an AI tool.

-• These may provide some feedback to instructors, but they are unlikely to be anywhere near a foolproof tool.
+• These detection tools may provide some feedback to instructors, but they are unlikely to be anywhere near foolproof.
 (See this video of a faculty member experimenting with a flawed detector as just one example among many.)

-• For a thorough explanation of the principled reasons and technical limitations that make relying on any kind of “AI detection” tool problematic, see University of Rochester professor Whitney Gegg-Harrison’s overview here.
+• For a thorough explanation of problems with relying on any kind of “AI detection” tool, see University of Rochester professor Whitney Gegg-Harrison’s overview here.

-• Requiring handwritten submissions places additional burdens on students, especially those with some physical disabilities
+• Requiring handwritten submissions places additional burdens on students, especially those with disabilities.

-• Adopting intensive surveillance tools or processes — such as requiring all steps of writing to be done under human and technological supervision — is likely to produce few gains while limiting students’ thinking and introducing additional biases and inequities into the learning process
+• Adopting intensive surveillance tools or processes — such as requiring all steps of writing to be done under human or technological supervision — is likely to produce few gains while limiting students’ thinking and introducing additional biases and inequities into the learning process.
+Engaging in these activities creates a culture of surveillance rather than one of shared learning and inquiry.
+In addition, surveillance puts a focus on one type of cheating and does not prevent other forms of cheating, such as purchasing papers or hiring/having access to copy editors.

-• Planning out systems to personally “recognize” “original” writing, either through eyeballing and comparing in-class samples to take-home samples by the same student, or by using an external text-evaluation tool, are likely to cause more problems than solutions, since all of these approaches are subject to bias and error that may reduce equity without significant gains in integrity
+• Planning out systems to recognize original writing, either through eyeballing and comparing in-class samples to take-home samples by the same student, or by using an external text-evaluation tool, are likely to cause more problems than solutions, since these approaches are subject to bias and error that may reduce equity without significant gains in integrity.

-Generative AI tools have limitations: they currently have the tendency to hallucinate (create incorrect statements and provide fake citations), create inaccurate code, and provide offensive images or examples.
+Generative AI (GenAI) tools have limitations: they can hallucinate (create incorrect statements and provide fake citations), create inaccurate code, and provide offensive images or examples.
 They have been trained on limited sources that may contain biases and create biased output.
 The use of these tools creates other ethical quandaries: the algorithms rely on work done by other humans and do not give credit to their sources, and the algorithm adjustments are often completed by workers who may not be fully compensated for their labor and emotional stress.
 Lastly, reliance on these tools may stifle your own creativity and impede the learning process.
-Your decisions to use Generative-AI tools should always take these limitations into account.
+Your decision to use Generative-AI tools should always consider these limitations.

 Model Activities